skhatiri/CKAN_tag_extension/README.rst

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::

-    pytest --ckan-ini=test.ini --cov=ckanext.tag-restriction
+    pytest --ckan-ini=test.ini --cov=ckanext.tag_restriction

 ----------------------------------------
-Releasing a new version of ckanext-tag-restriction
+Releasing a new version of ckanext-tag_restriction
 ----------------------------------------

-ckanext-tag-restriction should be available on PyPI as https://pypi.org/project/ckanext-tag-restriction.
+ckanext-tag_restriction should be available on PyPI as https://pypi.org/project/ckanext-tag_restriction.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.